jknightlab/eqtl-intro/exercises/questions/simple_eqtl.md

-# Associations between SNPs and gene expression - A simple example
+# Associations between SNPs and gene expression - A simple example {.exercise}
 We will investigate the properties of a small simulated data set consisting of genotypes for 10 SNPs and expression values for 10 genes from 300 individuals.
 Genotypes are encoded as 0, 1, and 2, indicating